 Traditionally, marketers and marketing departments had to rely on third-party data sources, like Nielsen or Arbitron, to track the effectiveness of marketing channels.
 Today we have more access to data than ever before.
 From Google Analytics to all-in-one marketing automation like HubSpot, marketers and marketing departments can track their effectiveness in real-time.
 Sadly, 45% of marketers still don’t formally evaluate their analytics for quality and accuracy or, even worse, don’t know if they do or not.
 (Contently)

 This means more agencies are relying on their own intuition rather than the facts.
 Now I am all for trusting your gut.
 The best ideas and campaigns I’ve ever been a part of started as an idea.
 But, they became better and more effective because we were able to shift and adjust based on real-time data.
 Being able to test, track, and make decisions based on real-time data is powerful.
 It helps build better messaging, deliver a better user experience, and increase ROI.
 But it only works if you use it!

-Over the past 20+ years, the internet has made a huge impact on the marketing industry.
+Over the past 20+ years, the Internet has made a huge impact on the marketing industry.
 As the public has shifted the way they interact with brands and shop for products and services, traditional forms of marketing have shifted as well.
 Instead of focusing on the company, the focus is on the users.
-Instead of mass-advertising, we are now able to personalize our efforts.
+Instead of mass advertising, we are now able to personalize our efforts.
 Instead of a few channels, we now have access to many.
-Instead of hoping our campaigns will work, we can test and track in real time with big data.
+Instead of hoping our campaigns will work, we can test and track them in real-time with big data.
 The amazing thing is we are just getting started with seeing all the internet can do.